alfred-jayaprakash/kke-solutions/linux/Yum-local-repos.md

 ## Verification
 * Install yum-utils by running `sudo yum install -y yum-utils`
-* Run repoquery to find out which repo the package was installed from e.g. `repoquery -i httpd`
+* Run repoquery to find out which repo the package was installed from e.g. `repoquery -i httpd`.
+See the 'Repository' field below.
 ```
 Name        : httpd
 Version     : 2.4.6